Driving In Albania: Everything You NEED To Know 2026

 Other locations include Tirana city centre and the port at Sarandë.

-We would highly recommend booking in advance to secure the best deals and the type of car you require.
+We would highly recommend booking as far in advance as possible to secure the best deals and the type of car you require.
+Prices increase the closer you are to your departure dates.

 Is It Easy To Drive In Albania?